One (2017 film)

-One is a 2017 Indian Bengali language crime thriller film directed by Birsa Dasgupta under the banner of Shree Venkatesh Films.
-The film stars Yash Dasgupta, Nusrat Jahan in the lead roles and Prosenjit Chatterjee in the antagonist role in the movie.
+One is a 2017 Indian Bengali language action thriller film directed by Birsa Dasgupta under the banner of Shree Venkatesh Films.
+The film stars Yash Dasgupta, Nusrat Jahan in the lead roles and Prosenjit Chatterjee in the antagonist role.
 It is a remake of Tamil film Thani Oruvan (2015).
 The movie was released on 14 April 2017 all over the theatres in India.
+The movie was not successful at the box office.